hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 - snapshot data `IMap`s.
 - `JobExecutionRecord` map

-TBD if it should be enabled for other Jet maps.

 ### Updated snapshotting algorithm

 New algorithm uses the fact that some `IMap` operations can end with `IndeterminateOperationStateException`